CV vs Resume - What is the Difference? [+Examples]

 What is a curriculum vitae (CV)?

-- A Curriculum Vitae (CV) is an outline of a person's educational and professional history, usually prepared for job applications.
+- A Curriculum Vitae (CV) is a detailed chronological overview of a person's educational and professional history that is provided as part of a job application.

 What is a Resume?

-- A resume is a brief written account of personal, educational, and professional qualifications and experience, as that prepared by an applicant for a job.
+- A resume is a brief, written account of personal, educational, and professional qualifications and experiences developed for specific job applications.

 When to use a CV?